munvoseli/minv/README.md

 The mnv if and noif algorithms are similar to each other.
 It's just that one does things without the branch.

-The mnv boi algorithm tried.
+The mnv boi algorithm tried very much, but could not beat some other things.

 I assume the Euler algorithm is how it's implemented elsewhere, but I did re-create it from Euler's theorem with the totient function.